A Whole-House Cleaning Schedule You'll Actually Stick To

-1. One (or Two) and Done: Clean everything in one day.
-Or, if one very long block of cleaning feels like too much, split your list in half and tackle it over two days.
+- One (or Two) and Done: Clean everything in one day.
+Alternatively, if one very long block of cleaning feels like too much, split your list in half and tackle it over two days.

-2. Timed Sessions: Decide which days you’ll clean and for how long, such as 30 minutes.
-Then, set a timer, and start at the top of your list.
+- Timed Sessions: Decide which days you'll clean and for how long, such as 30 minutes.
+Set a timer, and start at the top of your list.
 Clean until the timer dings.
 On your next scheduled cleaning day, pick up where you left off.
 Repeat.

-Schedule and start your first month’s cleaning.
+Schedule and start your first month's cleaning.
 Consider the monthly cleaning schedule a trial run.
-To avoid overwhelming yourself, limit time spent in each room, simply picking up where you left off next time.
+To avoid overwhelming yourself, limit time spent in each room and plan to simply pick up where you left off next time.
 Keep in mind that it will get easier.
-Like anything, it takes practice before a new home-cleaning schedule functions smoothly.
+Like anything, it takes practice before a new home cleaning schedule will function smoothly.

-Cut yourself slack.
-If you find you can’t finish your cleaning tasks on a scheduled day, don’t stress.
-Either complete an abbreviated, prioritized cleaning session, or reschedule.
+- Cut yourself slack.
+If you find you can't finish your cleaning tasks on a scheduled day, don't stress.
+Either complete an abbreviated, prioritized cleaning session or reschedule for a different day.

 Step 9: Reevaluate Your Schedule

 After your practice month is over, analyze how things went.
 Identify what worked and what didn't.
-Make this your mantra: "I did not fail the schedule; the schedule failed me."
+If your cleaning schedule didn't quite work out the first time, make this your mantra: "I did not fail the schedule; the schedule failed me."
 Replace the tactics that didn't work with new ones for the following month.
 Continue reevaluating monthly until you hit upon a cleaning schedule you can keep.

 Step 10: Make It a Habit